ThinkParQ/beegfs-csi-driver/docs/deployment.md

 # BeeGFS CSI Driver Deployment

-## General Deployment
-TODO: when we know how

 ## Kubernetes Node Preparation
 The following packages MUST be installed on any Kubernetes node (master OR worker) that runs a component of the driver: